Funfetti Cake Recipe (Easy Homemade Sheet Cake)

 Eden’s Recipe Tips

-Use the good stuff: I always go for organic ingredients and grass-fed dairy—it truly makes a difference in taste and texture.
+Use the good stuff.
+Organic ingredients and grass-fed dairy truly make a difference in taste and texture.

-Spoon, don’t scoop: Lightly spoon flour into your measuring cup, then level with a knife.
-It keeps the cake light and fluffy!
+Spoon, don’t scoop.
+Lightly spoon flour into your measuring cup and level with a knife.
+Scooping packs in extra flour and that’s how dry cake happens.

-Don’t forget to butter: Grease that pan well so your cake comes out clean and pretty.
+Butter that pan well.
+So your cake comes out clean and pretty, ready for its close-up.

 FAQs